maddybartlett/Bio_Based_Reps_for_RL/README.md

 We also retrieved the parameter sets that resulted in the smallest mean number of trials to reach the target rolling average reward and present this information in a table along with the mean number of trials, and 95% confidence intervals for that mean. <br>
 *Note: the dimensions data has been excluded because there was little to no effect of varying this parameter (at least across the values we tested).*

-## Instructions to Replicate:

-Download repository as a zip file or clone repository by clicking the "Code" button on the top right. <br>

-### Experiment:

-In order to replicate the experiment, open the "Experiment.ipynb" file in Jupyter Notebook. <br>
-Things to change: <br>
-* Path to the data folder where you want the data to be saved (call 2)

-To run an experiment:
-1) Set the path to the data folder where you want the data to be saved (cell 2) -- we recommend using the same forumlaic folder-names as used in the original study to avoid complications with loading the data in the other scripts.
-Folder-name formula is outlined below.
-2) Set the parameters in cell 3 -- these can be copied from the table above
-3) Set 'variable' to the list of values relevant to the parameter to-be-tested
-4) Replace the numerical value for the to-be-tested parameter with 'v' (e.g. alpha = v)3
-5) Run the notebook
-6) Repeat for each parameter

-Path to Data:

-We recommend setting the data_folder path to: Path('../DATA_FOLDER/'task_rule_rep_hidden_param)

-where:
-* DATA_FOLDER = the parent folder where you want everything to be saved.
-Set this to whatever you want
-* task = the task being learned:
-    * 'MG' for MiniGrid
-* rule = the rule used:
-    * 'TD0' for TD(0)
-    * 'TDLam' for TD($\lambda$)
-* rep = the representation used:
-    * '1H' for one hot
-    * 'SSP' for SSP
-    * 'Grid' for grid cells
-* param = the parameter that was tested/varied:
-    * 'alpha'
-    * 'beta'
-    * 'gamma'
-    * 'lambda'
-    * 'neurons'
-    * 'sparsity'
-    * 'dims'
-* hidden = whether or not the hidden layer contained neurons:
-    * 'nn' for no neurons
-    * 'n' for with neurons

-### Data Preprocessing:

-After replicating the experiment you will need to trim the data and save it into a dataframe before performing analyses. <br>
-Go into the get_data function in cell 4 and change the data_folder to your path (i.e. change the parent folder 'WAT002_RL_Data' to your parent folder). <br>
-Also change the path where the new data files will be saved ('data.to_pickle ... '). <br>

-Beyond these first 4 cells, there is one cell for each experiment.
-Run the relevant cells for trimmming the data that you have.

-*Note: the trimming process can take a while so we recommend trimming the data for one experiment at a time, rather than running the full script.

-### Analysis:

-If you have run your own experiments, change data_folder path if required (cell 8).

-Run script. <br>
-If you want to save the figures, uncomment the relevant lines and change the location and filename (optional).

 ## Citation: